 Dr. Christina M. Handley, Chief Information Officer

-Dr. Christina M. Handley was appointed as the Chief Information Officer at the Federal Energy Regulatory Commission in November 2015.
-The CIO ensures that the Commission meets the requirements and intent of the Federal Information Technology Acquisition Reform Act (FITARA) of 2015, the Clinger-Cohen Act of 1996, the Paperwork Reduction Act of 1995, and other legislative mandates.
+Christina M. Handley was appointed as the Chief Information Officer (CIO) at the Federal Energy Regulatory Commission in November 2015.
+The CIO establishes and utilizes IT as a resource multiplying strategy to provide better quality information and faster service for Commission internal and external customers.
+Develops, coordinates, and maintains Commission-wide strategic and business IT plans.
+Oversees and facilitates information design and architecture for effective and efficient use of data.
+Develops the IT enterprise architecture and ensures that all IT initiatives support all aspects of the Commission business plan and are compliant with OMB directives, and other legislative mandates.
 Consistent with these Acts, the CIO plays a critical role in improving the acquisition and management of the Commission's information technology resources by: focusing on information resource planning to support the strategic mission; rethinking and restructuring the way the organization does its work before investing in information system and implementing risk management and a capital planning and investment control process that links to budget formulation and execution.

 From 2013 to 2015, Christina served as the CIO of the Millennium Challenge Corporation, an innovative and independent US foreign aid agency that provides $10B in large-scale grants to fund country-led solutions for reducing poverty through sustainable economic growth.
 At the MCC, Christina established governance, capital planning and investment control and risk assessment processes for multiple grants management and administrative systems, delivered a 3-year IT strategic plan and roadmap of systems, eliminated $200K in duplicative software applications and migrated applications and data storage to “cloud” providers cutting costs by 50%.
 She delivered 650+ business process, knowledge management or automation improvements leveraging collaboration, workflow, content management and data/reporting tools for administrative systems and delivered the IT acquisition strategy and 60+ acquisitions to better leverage private sector innovations or improve service delivery, best value or cost savings to the government.
 She oversaw the IT planning, decision making and execution of a move to a new location and management of the network, infrastructure and security.
 Reduced or thwarted 31 IG findings on FISMA closing 22 audit recommendations from FY 2012 and 2013.
 Privacy Officer.